New Mexico vacation rental tax guide

 Registering with tax authorities

-Before you can begin collecting taxes on your short-term rental in New Mexico, you’re legally required to register with the New Mexico Taxation and Revenue Department.
+Before you can begin collecting lodging taxes on your STR in New Mexico, you’re legally required to register with the New Mexico Taxation and Revenue Department.
 You can register online to receive a Combined Reporting System (CRS) Identification Number.
+Depending on your jurisdiction, you may be required to register with your local tax authority and file local lodging tax returns in addition to state registration and filing.

 Which taxes apply to New Mexico short-term rentals?